Jool402/joolsite/content/posts/intro.md

 ## Welcome to Kerbsite!

 ### Let's introduce Jool!
 Jool is an author of this site.
 He is a college man in real life.
 He likes astronomy, computers, languages, and geography.
-He plays Kerbal Space Program, Endless Sky, and SuperTuxKart.
+He plays Kerbal Space Program, Endless Sky, and Minecraft.
 He also uploads videos too, but the rate that he uploads is slowing down.
-He has some social media sites that are listed in social media links and usernames.
+He has some social media sites listed in social media links and usernames.

 He is on video social media sites including YouTube, Twitch, Rumble, and Odysee.